Yuzhifur/Sentra-Chatbot/README.md

-        ├── characterName: string     # Name of character in this chat ├── history: string           # JSON string of chat history ├── userID: string            # ID of user in this chat └── userUsername: string      # Username of user in this chat
+        ├── characterName: string     # Name of character in this chat ├── history: string           # JSON string of chat history ├── userID: string            # ID of user in this chat ├── userUsername: string      # Username of user in this chat └── title: string             # The chat's title
 ```
 ## Relationships Between Collections